A poetry student from the Missoula

 Q) I would like to bring a group to tour the Museum.
 How can I arrange it and what does it cost?

 A) Guided group tours are free and can be arranged in advance through the Museum office.
-We strongly encourage groups to schedule tours during normal business hours, but tours can occasionally be arranged outside normal museum hours if necessary.
+We strongly encourage groups to schedule tours during normal open hours, but docent tours can occasionally be arranged outside normal museum hours if necessary.
 Please arrange tours at least a week in advance by calling the Museum staff at (406) 243-2019.

 Q) Does the Museum have a gift shop?